flapjack/flapjack.io/DATA_STRUCTURES.md

 ### Notification Rules

-*Note: this is currently entirely in the design phase so entirely speculative and will certainly change during subsequent design and development cycles.
-See gh-55*
+**Note: this is currently entirely in the design phase so entirely speculative and will certainly change during subsequent design and development cycles. ** See https://github.com/flpjck/flapjack/issues/55

 A contact may have a set of notification rules to fine tune when, and by what means, they are notified.